edwardcqian/seefood/README.md

 ## Overview

 This is a classifier which predicts whether a given image is a hot dog.
 The weights for the model is saved in the .hdf5 file.
-The classifier was built using transfer learning on the ImageNet model Inception V3 and fine tuned with additional images.
+The classifier was built using transfer learning on the Inception V3 model and fine tuned with additional images.

 ## Usage